 Early Help Assessment - information for professionals

-The Early Help Assessment provides a method for assessing needs for children and young people to support earlier intervention and to improve joint working and communication between practitioners.
+The Early Help Assessment (EHA) provides a method for assessing needs for children and young people to support earlier intervention and to improve joint working and communication between practitioners.

 The aim in Herefordshire is to identify, at the earliest opportunity, a family or young person's needs which are not being met and provide a timely and coordinated package of support.
 Early Help Assessment can be used by all professionals working with children, young people and families and is a consent-based process so that it is underpinned by a partnership approach between families and practitioners, with emphasis on family-based decision-making.